Gap Analysis: The Original IRR Tool

 | > +2% | 70% |

-Using this, if rates fall and the refi incentive jumps to +2.5%, the CPR becomes 70%, and your 30-year mortgage asset has an effective life of roughly 2 years (most of it prepays).
+Using this model, if rates fall and the refi incentive jumps to +2.5%, the CPR becomes 70%, meaning your 30-year mortgage asset has an effective life of roughly 2 years (most of it prepays by then).
+Gap analysis's 30-year assumption is off by a factor of 15, which completely distorts the IRR analysis.

 Part 3: How Real Banks Implement Gap Analysis